 GASB Statement No. 87, Leases, establishes a single model for lease accounting by state and local governments with limited exceptions (most notably for "short-term" leases with a maximum possible term of 12 months).
-This statement is effective for reporting periods beginning after December 15, 2019.
+This statement, as delayed by GASB 95, is effective for reporting periods beginning after June 15, 2021.